geoadmin/doc-tech/docs/wmts.md

 - WGS84/Pseudo-Mercator (EPSG:3857, as used in OSM, Bing, Google Map)
   <https://wmts.geo.admin.ch/EPSG/3857/1.0.0/WMTSCapabilities.xml>

-Note:
+Notes:

-- Partly due to a limitation of the WTMS 1.0.0 recommendations, each _projection_ has its own _GetCapabilities_ document.
+- Partly due to a limitation of the WMTS 1.0.0 recommendations, each _projection_ has its own `GetCapabilities` document.
-- The same <span class="title-ref">timestamps</span> are available in all projection.
-New <span class="title-ref">timestamp</span> are added to the former ones.
+- The same timestamps are available in all projection.
+New timestamps are added to the former ones.
 - The layer _ch.kantone.cadastralwebmap-farbe_ uses a WMS service as its source.
-- Note that all layers are available at all scales.
-You have to check for which **tileMatrixSets** a particuliar layer is defined.
+- All layers are available at all scales.
+You have to check for which **tileMatrixSets** a particular layer is defined.
 Your WMTS client may either stretch the tiles from the last available level or display nothing.